 It seems that forming figurative shapes out of natural materials has always been with us.
 As humans developed, a bigger, more sophisticated brain allowed for more processing power and higher functions such as language and creative expression.
-Prehistoric art covers a period from the Stone Age through to around 10,000 BC.
+Prehistoric art covers a period from the Stone Age through to around 10,000 BCE.
 Cave painting, rock engraving and small sculptural carvings are the most common finds.
-Prehistoric artefacts have been found in the all of the early cradles of civilization – this is the history of us all.
+Prehistoric artifacts have been found in all of the early cradles of civilization – this is the history of us all.
+Read about prehistoric sculpture.

-There are also some anthropomorphic and animal figures to be found, but we don’t know if these relate to food, lifestyle, cultural or spiritual beliefs.
+There are also some anthropomorphic and animal figures to be found among prehistoric sculpture, but we don’t know if these relate to food, lifestyle, cultural or spiritual beliefs.

-The Shigir Idol, at 11,000 years old is the most ancient wooden sculpture in the world, carved from larch using stone tools and animal teeth.
-It is believed the statue would originally have stood at just over 5 metres tall and seems to have been carved to be viewed, like modern sculpture, ‘in the round’.
+The Shigir Idol, at 11,000 years old is the most ancient wooden prehistoric sculpture in the world, carved from larch using stone tools and animal teeth.
+It is believed the statue would originally have stood at just over 5 meters tall and seems to have been carved to be viewed, like a modern sculpture, “in the round.”

 The Swimming Reindeer is a very complex piece of art.
 At 13,000 years old this is the oldest piece of art held by any British museum or gallery and is kept securely in a controlled atmosphere.
 Showing a male and female reindeer, swimming nose to tail, it is known to have been chopped with a tool, whittled with a stone knife and scraper, precisely incised with an engraving tool, then polished with powdered iron oxide and buffed with leather.